vpoluyaktov/radiocast/Specification.md

-## Radio Propagation Service – Detailed Specification
+# Radio Propagation Service – Specification

----

-### 1. **Project Overview**
+## 1. Project Overview

-The Radio Propagation Service is a backend application written in Go, designed to collect, analyze, and report daily radio propagation conditions for amateur radio enthusiasts.
-It consolidates solar and space weather data from authoritative sources, generates Markdown reports via OpenAI LLM, converts reports to structured HTML (including charts via go-echarts), and stores them in Google Cloud Storage (GCS).
-The service supports staged and production deployments via CI/CD on GCP Cloud Run.
+The Radio Propagation Service is a Go-based application that generates daily radio propagation reports for amateur radio operators.
+It fetches solar and geomagnetic data from multiple sources, uses OpenAI LLM to generate comprehensive reports, and creates both interactive HTML charts and PNG chart images for enhanced visualization.

----

-### 2. **Versioning Strategy**
+**Key Features:**
+- Automated data collection from NOAA SWPC, N0NBH, and SIDC sources
+- AI-powered report generation using OpenAI GPT models
+- Interactive HTML charts with go-echarts library
+- PNG chart image generation and GCS upload for production deployment
+- Dual deployment modes: local testing and GCP Cloud Run production
+- Comprehensive CI/CD pipeline with GitHub Actions
+- Infrastructure as Code using Terraform

+## 2. Versioning Strategy

 The project uses semantic versioning (SemVer) for Docker images and releases: